 What About Rideshare Companies Like Uber & Lyft?

-Both Uber and Lyft are headquartered here so it shouldn’t be surprising that ridesharing drivers are everywhere.
-Prices may be slightly higher than in other major cities.
-But the service is very convenient and reliable.
+Both Uber and Lyft are headquartered here, so it shouldn’t be surprising that ridesharing drivers are everywhere.
+Prices may be slightly higher than in other major cities, but the service is very convenient and reliable.
 Due to its wide popularity, visitors who select an affordable option can expect to ride with others.
-Uber Eats is also available, as are other food delivery services like DoorDash and GrubHub.
+Uber Eats and other food delivery services like DoorDash and GrubHub are also available.

 What Are The Must-See Attractions?

-The leading attractions are the Golden Gate Bridge, Alcatraz Island and Fisherman’s Wharf.
-Additional must-see attractions are Golden Gate Park, Union Square, Chinatown and North Beach.
-With time permitting, you should also consider the Presidio, Ferry Building, Japantown, Mission District and Haight-Ashbury.
+The leading attractions are the Golden Gate Bridge, Alcatraz Island, and Fisherman’s Wharf.
+Golden Gate Park, Union Square, Chinatown, and North Beach are additional must-see attractions.
+With time permitting, you should also visit the Presidio, Ferry Building, Japantown, Mission District, and Haight-Ashbury.
 The vibrant Castro District is also a great option to spend the day.
-Alamo Square and the crooked Lombard Street are world famous for photo opportunities.
-But as a first time visitor, you should be particularly mindful of the residents who live there.
+Alamo Square and the crooked Lombard Street are world-famous for photo opportunities.
+However, as a first-time visitor, you should be particularly mindful of the residents there.

 Is Alcatraz Open?

 Yes, public access to Alcatraz Island is now available.
-However, it is strongly advised that you book reservations in advance.
-Reservations can be booked online up to 90 days in advance.
+However, reservations are strongly advised.
+Reservations can be made online up to 90 days in advance.
 While tickets may be available at vendors near Fisherman’s Wharf and Pier 39, some tours may sell out.

 Related: Hotel Recommendations In Fisherman’s Wharf